Aftermath of the Falklands War: Soviet Union

 For the Soviet Union and Warsaw Pact militaries, the Falklands War forced a re-examination of their estimates in the quality of Western troops and in particularly, how well an all-volunteer force would compare against conscripted forces.
 The Soviets became aware that the British relied heavily on the quality and training of their personnel to compensate for the extreme logistical difficulties the campaign presented.
 It was also noted that both sides were using many of the same western made weapon systems, their combat performance and effectiveness information collected during and after the war was analyzed by the Soviets, to be used to create counter-combat strategies to be adopted by their forces in an event of a then-possible war against NATO.

 Weapon export controls

-The Coordinating Committee for Multilateral Export Controls (COCOM) failed to anticipate a conflict between Argentina and the UK when approving weapon exports to Argentina.
+The Coordinating Committee for Multilateral Export Controls (CoCom) approved numerous weapon export exceptions during the 1970s and early 1980s, permitting Western-origin military hardware to reach Argentina prior to the 1982 invasion.
+Economic measures were wound down within weeks of Argentina’s surrender, with controls relaxed piecemeal by individual suppliers.